Skip to main content

 You’ll notice some striking similarities between USD option #2 and Common App prompt #4, which asks you to “Describe a problem you’ve solved or a problem you’d like to solve.”
 In other words, if you wrote your Common App personal statement on #4, you’ll want to skip USD’s #2 to avoid repeating yourself.
 (If not, here are some extra tips in our Common App Essay Prompt Guide!)

 Given the faith-forward nature of this question and of the university website, we imagine that most of you folks reading this guide probably already have a few thoughts on this question.
 We’d be surprised if the religious affiliation didn’t factor into your decision to apply, but if you haven’t thought about it, now is your chance to reflect on your relationship with faith or spirituality, if you so choose.
 Writing about spiritual and religious beliefs is just as personal (if not more!) as any other topic you might cover on your college application, so don’t be afraid to dive deep.
 If you grew up in a traditional religious household, you probably have a treasure trove of experiences and stories to share with admissions, but sometimes it’s hard to write about faith when it’s always been a given in your life.
 Whether your background is Christian, Hindu, or atheist, can you think about the role faith plays in your life?
 How has it influenced your perspective or more specifically, a certain decision you had to make?
-Or, if religion and spirituality weren’t a huge part of your upbringing, do you know someone else whose faith has been a guiding force?
-Perhaps your grandparents refused to give up their Jewish faith in Nazi Germany and immigrated to America.
+Or, if religion and spirituality weren’t a huge part of your upbringing, perhaps you have a faith in others or humanity as a whole?
+Alternatively, do you know someone else whose faith has been a guiding force?
+Perhaps your great-grandparents refused to give up their Jewish faith in Nazi Germany and immigrated to America.
 Maybe your dance teacher was once in a devastating car accident and leaned on her New Age spirituality to motivate her through her recovery.
 How do you feel about this person’s faith journey?
 Did it affect your point of view?
 Whether you consider yourself a religious person or not, faith/spirituality is a central component of the USD experience, and now is your chance to invite admissions into your own relationship with it.

 Want more tips and tricks?